-The Community Land Model (CLM) is a single column (snow-soil-vegetation) biogeophysical model of the land surface.
-Written in Fortran 90, CLM can be run offline (i.e., run in isolation using stored atmospheric forcing data), coupled to an atmospheric model (e.g., the Community Atmosphere Model), or coupled to a climate system model (e.g., the Community Climate System Model) through a flux coupler (e.g., Coupler 6).
+The Community Land Model (CLM) is a single-column (snow-soil-vegetation) biogeophysical model of the land surface.
+Written in Fortran 90, CLM can be run off-line (i.e. run in isolation using stored atmospheric forcing data), coupled to an atmospheric model (e.g. the Community Atmosphere Model (CAM)), or coupled to a climate system model (e.g. the Community Climate System Model (CCSM)) through a flux coupler (e.g. Coupler 6).
 When coupled, CLM exchanges fluxes of energy, water, and momentum with the atmosphere.

-Originally developed as the standalone Common Land Model (Dai et al., 2003), the code was significantly modified for integration with the Community Atmosphere Model (CAM) (Bonan et al., 2002) and the Community Climate System Model (CCSM) (Kiehl and Gent, 2004) in 2001 and 2002.
-This prior development work targeted cache-based scalar multi-processor computer platforms and resulted in code which would not vectorize.
-The availability of the Earth Simulator in Japan and the Cray X1 at Oak Ridge National Laboratory spawned renewed interest in running climate models-including CLM-on vector architectures.
-This lead to the need to rewrite the model to provide good performance on both vector and scalar architectures in 2003.
+Originally developed as the standalone Common Land Model (Dai et al., 2003), the code was significantly modified for integration with the CAM (Bonan et al., 2002) and the CCSM (Kiehl and Gent, 2004) in 2001 and 2002.
+This prior development work targeted cache-based scalar multiprocessor computer platforms.
+The availability of the Earth Simulator in Japan and the Cray X1 at Oak Ridge National Laboratory (ORNL) spawned renewed interest in running Earth systems models (including the CLM) on vector architectures.
+However, the prior development of the CLM for multiprocessor architectures had inadvertently resulted in code which would not vectorize.
+This led to the need to rewrite the model to provide good performance on both vector and scalar architectures in 2003.